Diffeomorphism classes of the doubling Calabi-Yau threefolds with Picard number two: Proof of Theorem

 \section{Proof of Theorem $\ref{thm:main}$}

-As listed in Table $\ref{table:CY3Pic2}$, there are $8$ doubling Calabi-Yau $3$-folds $M$ with Picard number two which have the same Hodge numbers $(h^{1,1}(M), h^{2,1}(M))$.
+As listed in Table $\ref{table:CY3Pic2}$, there are $8$ doubling Calabi-Yau $3$-folds $M$ with Picard number two whose Hodge numbers $(h^{1,1}(M), h^{2,1}(M))$ are overlapped with another one.
 Specifically, these $8$ overlapping Hodge numbers are divided into three cases; $(h^{1,1}(M), h^{2,1}(M))=(2,86)$, $(2,58)$ and $(2,44)$.
 Hence our proof is also divided into three subsections from Section $\ref{sec:(2,86)}$ to Section $\ref{sec:(2,44)}$, and we shall find the values of cubic forms and the $\lambda$-invariants of each doubling Calabi-Yau $3$-folds in order to prove Theorem $\ref{thm:main}$.
 We refer the reader \cite{Y22} for the detailed calculations of the cubic forms and the $\lambda$-invariants for the abridged doubling Calabi-Yau $3$-folds.